-Southwest is one of our favorite airlines and we’re not alone.
+Southwest is one of our favorite airlines and I know we’re not alone in that mindset.
 They have a business model that’s easy to understand.
 They don’t charge for you to bring a bag on the plane and you also get two free checked bags per passenger.
 Southwest planes only have one class of service so there’s no paying extra to get a seat in the extra legroom section and no first-class to upgrade into.

-Not to be left behind the other carriers who throw perks at the business travelers as thanks for their loyalty, Southwest tries their best to compete but there’s only so much they can offer.
-After 25 flights in a year, you become an A-List member which allows you stand-by for an earlier flight for free and provides priority boarding, meaning you get a spot at the beginning of the A boarding group and are the first one to pick whatever seat you want on the plane (exit row, bulkhead).
-After 50 flights, you are A-List Preferred and now can get free WiFi.
+Not to be left behind the other carriers who throw perks at the business travelers as thanks for their loyalty, Southwest tries its best to compete but there’s only so much they can offer.
+After 25 flights in a year, you become an A-List member which allows you to change or stand-by for an earlier flight for free and provides early access to a boarding position, meaning you are one of the first to pick whatever seat you want on the plane (exit row, bulkhead).
+After 50 flights, you are A-List Preferred and now can get free Wi-Fi.
 But Southwest saves their best perk for those who fly with them the most often.

 What is Southwest’s Companion Pass, how can you earn it and what are the restrictions?

 The Companion Pass is Southwest’s way to reward their best customers.
 Once you earn the pass, you can bring a companion with you on any trip and they only have to pay the taxes and fees on the ticket (which start at $5.60 for a one-way domestic flight).
 When you earn the pass, it’s good for the rest of the year you earn it and the entire following year.
 You now see why this can be such a valuable asset.
 For at least a year, a guest can join you on any trip on Southwest for almost free.
 This includes Southwest’s international flights to the Caribbean, Mexico and Central America, although those flights do charge slightly higher taxes.
 There’s more excitement since Southwest now has flights to Hawaii and being able to use the Companion Pass for those flights will save you a bunch of money.